gaalcaras/academic/README.md

 title_html: "<b>hello</b>world"
 ```

 `pitch`: [optional] a small sentence or motto to quickly describe your blog.
 If no pitch is detected, Academic will fill the top bar with a navigation menu.
-If you want to display a short description for your website, Academic will NOT generate a navigation menu.
+If you want to display a short pitch in the top bar, Academic will put thput the navigation menu in the footer.
 Please note that `pitch` is only used in the top bar ; it is different from the `description` field (used in the footer and the meta tags for search engines).

 `description`: [recommended] short description for search engines.
 It's displayed in the footer of every page.
 Not to be confused with `pitch`.